blessinvarkey/musings/posts/GPT-3.md

 # GPT-3 | Generative Pre-trained Transformer 3

+"AI is going to change the world, but GPT-3 is just a very early glimpse." - Even Sam Altman, co-founder of OpenAI

-One of the most hyped, impressive piece of engineering last year was the GPT-3
+One of the most hyped, impressive piece of engineering announced last year was the GPT-3 language prediction model.

 - GPT-3 is a language prediction model by OpenAI.
 - An example of **unsupervised learning** as the training data doesn't include information that is right or wrong.